Choosing the right power supplies for your pinball machine¶

 So you need to find a 48-volt PSU that goes into "constant current" mode when its limits are exceeded.
 Constant current mode means that in order to maintain the current (amps), the power supply will drop its voltage.
 This is ok because the FAST Power Filter Board has those three huge capacitors which have reserve power stored in them which will make up for the lost voltage from the PSU while this is happening.
 (Those capacitors are constantly discharging and recharging as the machine is played.)

 You will notice that the power supply's data sheet will have different values for different input voltages.
-The 48-volt supply we resell has an inrush of 20A for 115VAC input power and 40A for 230VAC.
+The 48-volt supply we recommend has an inrush of 20A for 115VAC input power and 40A for 230VAC.

 (By the way, most computer power supplies have crazy high inrush current ratings which is why we do not like computer PSUs in pinball, not even for bench testing, as it can shorten the life of various components.)